ashkansiroos/EPiServer-FakeMaker/README.md

-﻿Help features for test driving EPiServer CMS 7 and 8
+﻿Help features for test driving EPiServer 8 Commerce and support for ContentLoader
 ========

 This is the updated version of FakeMaker.
 I've added 2 features